 Freelancers are masters of their own destiny.
 They don’t depend on any single employer for their livelihood.
 Instead, they diversify their life by creating several different income streams.
-When one client bails, it’s not a big deal.
-They can simply be replaced with a new one.
+When one client bails, it’s no big deal.
+They can be replaced with a new one.
 Still, freelancing isn’t for everybody.
 The freelance lifestyle includes challenges that some people can’t handle.
 Ask yourself these five questions before you become a freelancer.
 If you’re not a fan of spending time alone, pay close attention to #5…

 1. Are you skilled at a certain trade?